Separate mass scaling of the widths of the rapidity distributions for mesons and baryons at energies available at the Facility for Antiproton and Ion research: Results on width of rapidity distribution

-In heavy ion collision, rapidity $(Y)$ or pseudorapidity ($\eta$) distribution is found to be quite informative of particle production mechanism \cite{width, rapidity}.
-In Fig.\ref{rapidity}, the rapidity distributions of a few hadrons such as $\pi{^-}$, $k{^-}$, $\phi$ and $\Lambda$ produced in UrQMD generated Au+Au collisions at 10, 20, 30 and 40 AGeV are plotted and compared with the existing SPS (NA49) \cite {data} and AGS (E877, E891, E896) \cite{AGS1,AGS2} data at the same energies.
-It is seen from this figure that, with UrQMD generated events, due to the reason mentioned earlier, the rapidity distribution of ($\Lambda$ + $\Sigma^{0}$) and not $\Lambda$ alone gives a better agreement with the experimental data on $\Lambda$.
+In a heavy ion collision, the rapidity $(y)$ or pseudorapidity ($\eta$) distribution is found to be quite informative of the particle production mechanism \cite{width, rapidity}.
+In Fig.\ref{rapidity}, the rapidity distributions of a few hadrons such as $\pi{^-}$, $k{^-}$, $\phi$, and $\Lambda$ produced in UrQMD generated $Au+Au$ collisions at 10, 20, 30 and 40\textit{A} GeV are plotted and compared with the existing Super Proton Synchrotron (SPS) \cite {data1, data2, data3, data4, data5} and Alternating Gradient Synchrotron (AGS) (E802, E877, E896, E917) \cite{AGS1, AGS2, AGS3, AGS4, AGS5, AGS6, AGS7} data at the same energies.
+It is seen from this figure that, with UrQMD generated events, the rapidity distribution of ($\Lambda$ + $\Sigma^{0}$) and not $\Lambda$ alone gives a better agreement with the experimental data on $\Lambda$.
+This is because of the fact that $\Lambda$, resulting from the decay of $\Sigma^{0}$, cannot be separated from the directly produced ones via a secondary vertex measurement \cite{lambda_sigma} and hence the experimentally measured value of $\Lambda$ is an overestimation of the number of $\Lambda$ actually produced in the collision.

-From this figure it is also seen that lighter mesons like $\pi^-$ and $K^-$ show a fair agreement between experimental data \cite{data,AGS1,AGS2} and UrQMD prediction at all energies.
+From this figure it is also seen that lighter mesons like $\pi^-$ and $K^-$ show a fair agreement between experimental data \cite{data1, data2, data3, data4, data5, AGS1, AGS2, AGS3, AGS4, AGS5, AGS6, AGS7} and UrQMD prediction at all energies.
 However, for heavier meson like $\phi$, as the energy of collision increases, there is a considerable disagreement between the observed and UrQMD predicted values.
-This may be because of the fact that at low energies, $E_{lab}$ $\leq$10 AGeV, the $\phi$ production mechanism is predominantly via hadronic chanels; at higher energies there might be significant contribution from non-hadronic processes \cite{phi_NA49_1}.
-In UrQMD, with regard to the production of $\phi$ meson, the hadronic processes mostly refer to KK coalescence whereas other non-hadronic contributions mostly come from string excitation and fragmentation.
+This has been attributed to the fact that \cite{data3}, at low energies, $E_{LAB}$ $\leq$10\textit{A} GeV, the $\phi$ production mechanism is predominantly via hadronic channels; at higher energies there might be significant contribution from nonhadronic processes as well.
+In UrQMD, with regard to the production of $\phi$ meson, the hadronic processes mostly refer to KK coalescence whereas other nonhadronic contributions mostly come from string excitation and fragmentation.